Mr. Navtej Bains, BBA ’13

 Through various Research Assistant positions at UFV, she was able to bolster her opportunities as a student and now alumna.
 After spending a few years post graduation in the Valley, Ali took on the role of Operations Manager at the Abbotsford International Airshow.
 But as most stories come full circle she missed the education world and accepted a role in Alumni Relations at the British Columbia Institute of Technology.

 Ali strongly advocates taking advantage of extra-curricular activities while in University, such as a documentary screening or getting involved in a student group, as these are unique opportunities that are enjoyable to look back on.
-With a passion for building relationships, enjoying food with friends, pottery, Jeopardy with her Grandma and spending time BC`s big backyard, Ali now lives in Vancouver.
+With a passion for building relationships, enjoying food with friends, pottery, Jeopardy with her Grandma and spending time in BC`s big backyard, Ali now lives in Vancouver.

 Mr. Wayne Ortner, BBA ’12